-- Assess the THD's Readiness for Strategic Planning - Form the Strategic Planning Committee - Determine Stakeholder Engagement - Compile Relevant Information: Environmental Scan
+- · Assess the THD's Readiness for Strategic Planning

+- · Form the Strategic Planning Committee

+- Determine Stakeholder Engagement

+- · Compile Relevant Information: Environmental Scan

+- Determine the Strategic Planning Approach

 A good strategic planning process will guide an organization through a multi-step process to systematically assess an organization's direction and priorities.
-Laying the groundwork for strategic planning requires a great deal of planning, preparation, and time.
-Defining the strategic planning process depends on the type and degree of stakeholder engagement, the amount of information and data that is available and needed, and on any formal and informal mandates that must be addressed in the plan.
+Strategic planning requires a great deal of preparation, and time.
+Defining the strategic planning process depends on the extent to which staff and governing entity stakeholders will be involved, the amount of information and data that is available and needed, and on any formal and informal mandates that must be addressed in the plan.
 Stakeholder engagement will facilitate broad-based support for the plan and will result in a plan that is more likely to reflect the interests and needs of the community.
-By collecting information and data through an environmental scan, the THD can ensure that it is being responsive to both internal and external factors that may impact the department.
-Planning and preparation often takes the most time, but when done well, it eliminates unforeseen challenges that might occur later during the strategic planning process.
+Collecting information and data through an environmental scan can help ensure that the TPHD is being responsive to both internal and external factors that may impact the department.
+Planning and preparation often takes the most time, but when done well, it eliminates unforeseen challenges that might occur later during the development of the strategic plan.

-Assess the THD's Readiness for Strategic Planning
+Assess the TPHD's Readiness for Strategic Planning

-Before embarking on the strategic planning process, THDs must first determine if the organization is ready.
-The THD can assess readiness by examining the availability and adequacy of human, financial, and informational resources, and by reflecting on past planning experiences.
-The considerations listed below can help determine the THD's readiness.
+Before embarking on the strategic planning process, TPHD must first determine if the organization is ready.
+The TPHD can assess readiness by examining the availability and adequacy of human, financial, and informational resources, and by reflecting on past planning experiences.
+The considerations listed below can help determine the TPHD's readiness.
 Although these considerations are not required, overlooking any of them could contribute to challenges and setbacks in the strategic planning process.

-Readiness Considerations:
+Readiness Considerations